Understanding Wood Grain and Patterns

 Types of Wood Grain Patterns

 Straight grain runs parallel to a board’s edges exhibiting long, mostly uniform lines.
-Softwoods like pine, fir and cedar most commonly display straight configuration but some hardwoods also fall into this category.
+Softwoods like pine, fir and cedar most commonly display straight configuration but some also fall into this category.
 Boards cut from smaller diameter logs tend toward straight grain.
 The parallel striations yield utmost strength and stability.
 Surfaces accept stains evenly and machine smoothly.

 Curly or fiddleback grain features delicate, undulating waves emanating from growth rings.
 The shimmering appearance brought figure and beauty to instruments like violin backs leading to “fiddleback” moniker.
 Curly patterns concentrate in maple most notably but also emerge in walnut, cherry, oak, ash and mahogany.
 The swirling motif catches light uniquely but poses challenges for cutting and surface preparation.